New Graduate Student Information

 Free Application for Federal Student Aid (FAFSA)

-US citizens and permanent residents should submit the Free Application for Federal Student Aid (FAFSA).
+US citizens and permanent residents should submit the Free Application for Federal Student Aid (FAFSA). by July 15.
+It does not matter that the deadline has passed.
 This form is required for certain types of financial support.
-It does not matter that the deadline has passed.

 Cory and Soda Halls

-Your Cal 1 ID card should be activated with basic graduate student level access clearances for EECS prior to the New Grad Orientation in August.
-If you find your card is not working, please visit the front desk of Soda Hall (387 Soda).
+After you get your Cal 1 ID card please submit the Building Access Form to get basic graduate student level access clearances for EECS.
+All students with offices in Cory or Soda halls must submit the form.
+If you find your card is not working please visit the front desk at 387 Soda Hall.
 No faculty authorization is required for basic clearances, which includes building entries, grad student offices, conference rooms, and lounges.
 Access to research labs and other restricted spaces will require authorization from your advisor and/or lab PI.

 You have a mail folder in the EECS Main Office in 253 Cory Hall.
 This folder is for academic mail only.
 No personal mail!